 The sand isn't too bad, either, and it's Clearwater more than anywhere else on this itinerary that seems set up for beach life.
 It's fairly built up but it's worth the stop off for more than just the sand and grouper sandwiches at Frenchy's Rockaway Grill (although, they are sinfully good.)

-And saccharine as the story sounds, I found the visit to Clearwater Marine Aquarium astoundingly moving.
+I found the visit to Clearwater Marine Aquarium astoundingly moving.
 The main bulk of the work that takes place there involves marine rescue and research rather than entertaining visitors, but the visitors who do come are predominantly children.
 And overwhelmingly ones to whom life has struck a hard deal.

 It seems that dolphin Winter's story of overcoming adversity, of having people who believed in her and fought for her, resonates with children with serious illnesses.